cgardesey/clock_firmware/README.md

 # Arduino Project: Remote Controlled Digital LED Clock

-This is an Arduino project that demonstrates LED clock that can be controlled by a remote.
+This is an Arduino project that demonstrates LED clock display.
 The project uses the Arduino programming language and can be customised for similar projects

 ## Table of Contents
 - [Features](#features)